tabone/zeply/README.md

 ## `api`

 This service deploys an ExpressJS REST API using the Dockerfile located in the `./api` directory.

+> `npm test` to execute to unit tests.

 This API has the following endpoints:

 ### HTTP GET /health